htrajan/ht-drawsteel/Bestiary/War Dog Crucibite.md

 - ★ 12–16: 5 fire damage
 - ✸ 17+: 6 fire damage

-Effect: The area is covered in sticky fire until the start of the crucibite’s next turn.
+Effect: The area is covered in sticky fire until the start of the crucibite's next turn.
 Whenever a creature enters the area for the first time in a round or starts their turn there, they take 2 fire damage.

 **Posthumous Promotion**